nextflow-io/nextflow/docs/developer-env.md

 Nextflow must be installed separately.
 See {ref}`install-page` for Nextflow installation instructions.

 :::{note}
-If you are using a Windows computer, you first need to install and configure the Windows Subsystem for Linux (WSL).
+If you are using a Windows computer, first install and configure the Windows Subsystem for Linux (WSL).
 See {ref}`wsl` for installation instructions.
 :::

 (vscode-install)=